 Here are some frequently asked questions about Thai Healing Massage Academy’s Thai Massage online training courses with their corresponding answers.

-However if you don’t find the answer to your question, feel free to email us at firstname.lastname@example.org.
+If you don’t find the answer to your question, please email us at email@example.com and we will assist you.

-For technical questions please visit our help page HERE.
+For technical questions please first check if the answer is on our help page HERE.

 Q: You teach Thai Healing Massage.
 Is this the same thing as Thai Massage?

-Q: Is your style of Thai Massage the same as the traditional style which is taught in Thailand?
+Q: Is your style of Thai Massage the same as the traditional style that is taught in Thailand?

 Q: What is your Thai Rocking Massage?